acearun/managedsolutions/Documentation/Workloads/wli-configs.md

 2. Per-machine configuration - allows you to specify `where` to collect the data from.
 This can be unique based on the setup of your workloads per machine.
 For instance, the workload may need info about machine name, ip-address or a connection string that is unique to the machine.

-Azure Monitor allows you to merge the per-machine config with the profile config using [ Go’s text template syntax](https://golang.org/pkg/text/template/).
-You can use  these together to specify Telegraf inputs configuration in TOML format.
+Azure Monitor allows you to merge the per-machine config with the profile config using [Go’s text template syntax](https://golang.org/pkg/text/template/).

+The profile config and per-machine config can be used in combination to specify Telegraf inputs configuration in TOML format.

 To see the two configs working together, let's construct a config that allows you to monitoring SQL workloads.